One-shot recognition of any material anywhere using contrastive learning with physics-based rendering: Abstract

 \section{Abstract}

-We present MatSim: a synthetic dataset, a benchmark, and a method for computer vision based recognition of similarities and transitions between materials and textures, focusing on identifying any material under any conditions using one or a few examples (one-shot learning).
-The visual recognition of materials is essential to everything from examining food while cooking to inspecting agriculture, chemistry, and industrial products.
-In this work, we utilize giant repositories used by computer graphics artists to generate a new CGI dataset for material similarity.
-We use physics-based rendering (PBR) repositories for visual material simulation, assign these materials random 3D objects, and render images with a vast range of backgrounds and illumination conditions (HDRI).
-We add a gradual transition between materials to support applications with a smooth transition between states (like gradually cooked food).
-We also render materials inside transparent containers to support beverage and chemistry lab use cases.
-We then train a contrastive learning network to generate a descriptor that identifies unfamiliar materials using a single image.
-We also present a new benchmark for a few-shot material recognition that contains a wide range of real-world examples, including the state of a chemical reaction, rotten/fresh fruits, states of food, different types of construction materials, types of ground, and many other use cases involving material states, transitions and subclasses.
-We show that a network trained on the MatSim synthetic dataset outperforms state-of-the-art models like Clip on the benchmark, despite being tested on material classes that were not seen during training.
-The dataset, benchmark, code and trained models are available at these \href{https://e1.pcloud.link/publink/show?code=kZIiSQZCYU5M4HOvnQykql9jxF4h0KiC5MX}{URLs: 1}\href{https://icedrive.net/s/A13FWzZ8V2aP9T4ufGQ1N3fBZxDF}{,2} \textbf{}
+Visual recognition of materials and their states is essential for understanding most aspects of the world, from determining whether food is cooked, metal is rusted, or a chemical reaction has occurred.
+However, current image recognition methods are limited to specific classes and properties and can't handle the vast number of material states in the world.
+To address this, we present MatSim: the first dataset and benchmark for computer vision-based recognition of similarities and transitions between materials and textures, focusing on identifying any material under any conditions using one or a few examples.
+The dataset contains synthetic and natural images.
+The synthetic images were rendered using giant collections of textures, objects, and environments generated by computer graphics artists.
+We use mixtures and gradual transitions between materials to allow the system to learn cases with smooth transitions between states (like gradually cooked food).
+We also render images with materials inside transparent containers to support beverage and chemistry lab use cases.
+We use this dataset to train a siamese net that identifies the same material in different objects, mixtures, and environments.
+The descriptor generated by this net can be used to identify the states of materials and their subclasses using a single image.
+We also present the first few-shot material recognition benchmark with images from a wide range of fields, including the state of foods and drinks, types of grounds, and many other use cases.
+We show that a net trained on the MatSim synthetic dataset outperforms state-of-the-art models like Clip on the benchmark and also achieves good results on other unsupervised material classification tasks.
+Dataset and trained models have been made available at these URLS: \href{https://zenodo.org/record/7390166#.Y_6cNIBBxH4}{1} \href{https://e1.pcloud.link/publink/show?code=kZIiSQZCYU5M4HOvnQykql9jxF4h0KiC5MX}{2} \textbf{}